Continuation Chart Patterns Forex Trading

 Continuation patterns are used by Currency traders to identify halfway points of the Forex trend, this is because continuation chart patterns form at the halfway point of a Forex trend.

 There are four types of continuation chart patterns:

 - Bear flag/pennant

-The ascending triangle is formed in an uptrend and it shows that the upward direction of the Forex trend is going to continue.
+The ascending triangle chart pattern is formed in an uptrend and it shows that the upward direction of the Forex trend is going to continue.

 The ascending triangle chart pattern shows that there is a resistance level that the buyers keep pushing each time moving it higher, and once it breaks price will continue moving upward.

 The overhead resistance temporarily prevents the Currency market from advancing higher, while the rising trend line beneath the pattern signals that buyers are still present.
 An upside penetration of the upper line is a technical buy signal for a market breaking out from an ascending triangle.

 Found within a Forex uptrend, the ascending triangle chart pattern forms as a consolidation period within the uptrend and indicates upside continuation will follow.